Characterizing simulation relations through control architectures in abstraction-based control: Characterization of simulation relations

-To summarize, the \emph{arguments} of the functions $h_1^{\T}$ and $h_2^{\T}$, which define the block representation of the interface (see Figure~\ref{fig:architectures_2}), depend on the type of relation $\T$, not on the specific systems \(\Sys_1\) and \(\Sys_2\).
-While the \emph{implementation} of the blocks $h_1^{\T}$ and $h_2^{\T}$ depends on the specific systems $\Sys_1$ and $\Sys_2$ (see Definition~\ref{def:interface_relations_specific}), it is independent of the controller $\Cont_2$.
-This allows the interface to be irrespective of the particular specification, enabling a plug-and-play concretization procedure, as discussed in the introduction of the paper.
+To summarize, we introduced a general framework for characterizing simulation relations through their associated control architectures by defining a generic interface structure based on two set-valued functions, \(h_1^{\T}\) and \(h_2^{\T}\), which systematically capture the concretization mechanism for any relation refining the \(\ASR\).
+Importantly, the \emph{arguments} of the functions \(h_1^{\T}\) and \(h_2^{\T}\)—which define the block representation of the interface (see Figure~\ref{fig:architectures_2})—depend only on the type of relation \(\T\), and not on the specific systems \(\Sys_1\) and \(\Sys_2\) (see Definition~\ref{def:interface_relations_specific_augmented}).
+While the \emph{implementation} of these blocks does depend on the systems involved (see Definition~\ref{def:interface_relations_specific}), it remains independent of the abstract controller \(\Cont_2\).
+This makes the interface specification-agnostic, enabling a plug-and-play concretization procedure as outlined in the introduction.